nvidia-holoscan/holoscan-sdk/examples/multithread/README.md

 ## Python API

 - `multithread.py`: This example demonstrates how to configure and use a multi-threaded scheduler instead of the default single-threaded one.
 It involves three operators as described for the C++ API example described above.
 The primary difference is that instead of using a YAML file for the configuration variables, all values are set via the command line.
 Call the script below with the `--help` option to get a full description of the command line parameters.
-By default a polling-based multithread scheduler will be used, but if `--event-based` is specified, the event-based multithread scheduler will be used instead.
+By default a polling-based multithread scheduler will be used, but if `--event_based` is specified, the event-based multithread scheduler will be used instead.

 ### Build instructions